 An Ubuntu Virus?

-, the short answer is no there is no significant threats to an Ubuntu system from a virus.
+The short answer is no, there is no significant threat to an Ubuntu system from a virus.
 There are cases where you may want to run it on a desktop or server but for the majority of users, you do not need antivirus on Ubuntu.

 Keep in mind that while you don't need anti-virus does not mean you don't need to be security aware.